Smoearn/katas/README.md

 # Code challenges i have done on codewars.com.
-Right now i am focusing on javascript